Syria population transfer begins with exchange of prisoners

-BEIRUT (AP) — A Syrian official and an opposition monitoring group say the government and rebels have exchanged 30 prisoners and nine bodies, part of an agreement to evacuate four besieged areas in different parts of the country.
+BEIRUT (AP) — Syria’s government and rebels have exchanged more than 30 prisoners and nine bodies, part of a larger agreement to evacuate thousands of residents from four besieged areas in different parts of the country, activists and officials said Wednesday.

+The exchange came ahead of the planned evacuation of more than 10,000 residents from two pro-government Shiite villages in northern Syria, Foua and Kfarya, and the rebel-held towns of Madaya and Zabadani near Damascus.

+Critics say the transfer amounts to forced displacement.
+The four besieged areas have been linked through a series of agreements between government forces and rebels that the U.N. says have hindered aid access.

-Hakim Baghdad, a member of the relief committee for two rebel-besieged villages in northwestern Syria, said Wednesday the overnight release was overseen by the Syrian Arab Red Crescent.
+Hakim Baghdadi, a member of the relief committee for Foua and Kfarya, said the overnight release was overseen by the Syrian Arab Red Crescent.
+He said gunfire erupted during the exchange, causing a pause in the process.
+He provided no further details.
 The Red Crescent had no immediate comment.

-Military-run media said rebels released eight women, four children and eight bodies.
-Pro-government militias freed 19 gunmen and released one body.

-The exchange came as part of a deal to evacuate over 10,000 residents from two opposition-held areas near Damascus and the two villages in northern Syria, an agreement that critics say amounts to forced displacement.

 Most Read Stories